GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-intptr| replace:: to be documented

-.. |function-builtin-key_exists| replace:: to be documented
+.. |function-builtin-key_exists| replace:: will return true if element `key` exists in table `table_arg`.

-.. |function-builtin-keys| replace:: to be documented
+.. |function-builtin-keys| replace:: returns iterator to all keys of the table

 .. |function-builtin-lock| replace:: to be documented